Helmut Kohl: Second cabinet, 1983–1987

 On 22 September 1984, Kohl met French president François Mitterrand at Verdun, where the Battle of Verdun between France and Germany had taken place during World War I. Together, they commemorated the deaths of both World Wars.
-The photograph, which depicted their minutes-long handshake became an important symbol of French-German reconciliation.
+The photograph, which depicted their minutes-long handshake, became an important symbol of French-German reconciliation.
 Kohl and Mitterrand developed a close political relationship, forming an important motor for European integration.

 Together they laid the foundations for European projects, like Eurocorps and Arte.
 In 1985, alongside European leaders from 16 other countries, they founded Eureka: a research and development network of national funding ministries and agencies (distinct from the European Union) that fund and support collaborative international projects.
-This French-German cooperation also was vital for important European projects, like the Treaty of Maastricht and the Euro.
+This French-German cooperation was also vital for important European projects, like the Treaty of Maastricht and the Euro.

-In 1985, Kohl and US president Ronald Reagan, as part of a plan to observe the 40th anniversary of V-E Day, saw an opportunity to demonstrate the strength of the friendship that existed between Germany and its former foe.
+In 1985, Kohl and US President Ronald Reagan, as part of a plan to observe the 40th anniversary of V-E Day, saw an opportunity to demonstrate the strength of the friendship that existed between Germany and its former foe.
 During a November 1984 visit to the White House, Kohl appealed to Reagan to join him in symbolising the reconciliation of their two countries at a German military cemetery.
 Reagan visited Germany as part of the 11th G7 summit in Bonn; then he and Kohl visited Bergen-Belsen concentration camp on 5 May and the German military cemetery at Bitburg.
 There was widespread outrage when the media reported that this cemetery had the graves of SS soldiers but no Americans.
 Reagan considered that escalating Cold War confrontations with the Kremlin required his strong support for Kohl.